redhat-performance/quads/README.md

 INFO: Moving c08-h21-r630.example.com from cloud01 to cloud02 c08-h21-r630.example.com cloud01 cloud02
 ```

+### How Provisioning Works
+#### QUADS move host command
-In the above example the default move command was called ```/bin/echo``` for illustration purposes.
-In order for this to do something more meaningful you should invoke the script with the ```--move-command``` option, which should be the path to a valid command.
-The script takes three arguments (hostname, current cloud, new cloud).
+In the above example the default move command called ```/bin/echo``` for illustration purposes.
+In order for this to do something more meaningful you should invoke a script with the ```--move-command``` option, which should be the path to a valid command or provisioning script/workflow.

-   - Move a host using --move-command
-     - You can append a script, command or other action as a post-hook (perhaps to fire off system provisioning).
+* Define your move command by pointing QUADS to an external command, trigger or script.
+* This expects three arguments `hostname current-cloud new-cloud`.

 ```
-/opt/quads/bin/quads-cli --move-hosts --path-to-command /usr/bin/movecommand.sh
+/opt/quads/bin/quads-cli --move-hosts --path-to-command /opt/quads/bin/move-and-rebuild-host.sh
 ```

+* You can look at the [move-and-rebuild-host](https://github.com/redhat-performance/quads/blob/master/bin/move-and-rebuild-host.sh) script as an example.
+It's useful to note that with `bin/move-and-rebuild-host.sh` passing a fourth argument will result in only the network automation running and the actual host provisioning will be skipped.
+You should review this script and adapt it to your needs, we try to make variables for everything but some assumptions are made to fit our running environments.

 ## Common Administration Tasks